rbatllet/private-blockchain/README.md

 ## 📋 Overview

-This project is a **private blockchain** designed for controlled environments where only authorized users can add blocks.
-Unlike public blockchains, there is no mining process - blocks are added directly by authorized parties.
+This is a **private blockchain** for controlled environments where only authorized users can add blocks.
+Unlike public blockchains, there is no mining - blocks are added directly by authorized users.

-## ✨ Features
+## ✨ Main Features

 ### Core Blockchain Features
-- **Genesis Block**: Automatically created when the blockchain starts
+- **Genesis Block**: Created automatically when blockchain starts
 - **Block Creation**: Add new blocks with data to the chain
-- **Hash Verification**: SHA-256 cryptographic hashing for data integrity
+- **Hash Verification**: SHA-256 hashing ensures data integrity
-- **Digital Signatures**: RSA signatures to verify block authenticity
+- **Digital Signatures**: RSA signatures verify block authenticity
 - **Chain Validation**: Complete blockchain integrity checking

 ### Security Features
 - **Authorized Keys**: Only approved users can add blocks
 - **Cryptographic Protection**: Each block is cryptographically signed
-- **Immutable Records**: Once added, blocks cannot be changed
+- **Immutable Records**: Blocks cannot be changed once added
-- **Sequential Validation**: Each block references the previous block
+- **Sequential Validation**: Each block links to the previous block

+### Advanced Features
+- **Block Size Validation**: Prevents oversized blocks
+- **Chain Export/Import**: Backup and restore complete blockchain
+- **Block Rollback**: Safe removal of recent blocks
+- **Advanced Search**: Find blocks by content, hash, or date range

 ### Technical Features
 - **Persistent Storage**: SQLite database with Hibernate ORM